 Deputies offered a reminder for the public as they continue to work to piece together all the events that led up to the fatal shooting.

-As of Tuesday night, the 75-year-old is being questioned by deputies.
-It remains unclear whether he will face any charges.
+Wednesday night, the 75-year-old was questioned by deputies.
+It’s unclear whether or not he will face charges.

 Copyright 2026 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.